Key Industries Driving Nigeria’s Growth Right Now

 Telecommunications

-Creative Industry (Entertainment & Media)
+Creative Industry (Entertainment and Media)

 Trade and Commerce